manatlan/maar/buildozer_build.md

 So now (2023/11/13) : this recipe is the official one to create an APK from an [Htag](https://github.com/manatlan/htag)'s app ;-)

+2023/11/14 : take a look at [make.py](make.md), it's a command-line which should help you to create an apk (not related to this repo/maar) ! (it basically do all that is decribed bellow)

 ## Build a docker image -> mybuildozer
 In any folder, you will create a docker image, using buidolzer's sources from git (up to date)
 ```bash